 Written by Rachael Kraft

-Warmblood horses can exceed 17 hands, and draft horses can be anywhere from 16 to 19 hands.
+A typical draft horse trailer can accommodate horses that range in size from 16 to 19 hands.
+When you think about it, even warmblood horses are often over 17 hands in height.
 Large breed horses like these need more space than the average horse to be comfortable on the road.
 Many large breed horse owners worry that a slant load trailer will be too small and cramped for their horses.

-But if you have a large breed horse, you’re going to want a few extra adjustments in your new warmblood size horse trailer.
 Typically, draft horse trailers or warmblood horse trailers are more spacious than normal horse trailers.
-Usually they are extra tall and extra wide to accommodate your large breed horse’s needs.
-They also have larger stalls for your larger horses.
+Usually they are extra tall and extra wide to accommodate your large breed horse’s size.
+They also have larger stalls so the horses don’t feel claustrophobic.

-Horses that are cramped in the trailer during travel are not happy horses - and they are not going to want to get back into the cramped trailer for future trips.
-If you want to have a smooth and problem-free loading process, make sure your trailer is a space your horse is comfortable in.
+Horses that are cramped in the trailer during travel are not happy horses - and they are not going to want to get back in for future trips.
+If you want to have a smooth and problem-free loading process, make sure your horse trailer for draft horses is a comfortable space for your horse.

 Brad Heath, owner of Double D Trailers, explained that adjusting the height and width of your horse trailer just a little bit can make all the difference.
 He said, “if you add just one more foot to the stall width, it supports a horse up to 16.2 hands.
-And if you increase the stall width by 1-foot and increase the trailer width to 90”, it will be perfect for a Warmblood or Draft horse that’s 17 hands or more.
-We can even change the width to 96” for even more head and neck comfort.”
+And if you increase the stall width by 1-foot and increase the trailer width to 90”, it will be perfect for a draft horse or warmblood who is over 17 hands.
+We can even change the width to 96” or the legal limit of 102” for even more head and neck comfort.”

-Custom-sized horse trailer stalls make it possible for your large breed horse to travel comfortably in a slant load trailer or a gooseneck trailer and ensure that even your biggest horses will arrive at your destination refreshed and ready to perform.
+Custom-sized horse trailer stalls make it possible for your large breed horse to travel comfortably in a slant load trailer or a gooseneck trailer.
+They ensure that even your biggest horses will arrive at your destination refreshed and ready to perform.

-Since Gooseneck trailers are designed to transport more horses and support more weight than bumper pull trailers, we recommend Gooseneck trailers to customers with draft horses or warmblood horses.
-But, no matter what type of warmblood size horse trailer you decide to go with, there are a few essential safety features that your trailer must have…
+Since gooseneck horse trailers are designed to transport more horses and support more weight than bumper pull trailers, we definitely recommend you get a gooseneck horse trailer (not a bumper pull horse trailer) for your large breed horse.
+But, no matter what type of draft horse trailer you decide to go with, there are a few essential safety features that your trailer must have…

-Like we mentioned previously, stall size is one of the most important features in a warmblood height trailer.
+Like we mentioned previously, stall size is one of the most important features in a draft horse trailer for draft horses, warmbloods and other large breeds.
 If your horse feels cramped or stuck in the trailer, his cortisol levels will rise and he could get sick or stressed during travel.
 Make sure your horse has enough space to shift his weight and adjust his balance during travel.

 Use the graphic below to determine how tall and wide your horse’s stall should be depending on how big he is:

-Check out the trailer design plans for each of these horse trailer stalls here.
+Check out the trailer design plans for each of these 2 horse gooseneck trailers.

 Research has shown that the loading and unloading process is one of the most stressful parts of trailering for your horse.
 It can also be a high-risk situation if your trailer is badly designed.
-Trailers that have a narrow entryway because of a rear tack area are dangerous and create a claustrophobic loading space for you and your horse.
+Horse trailers for draft horses that have a narrow entryway because of a rear tack area are dangerous and create a claustrophobic loading space for you and your horse.

-And if you have a large breed horse, the last place you want to be is trapped between the trailer wall and your thousand-pound horse.
-That’s why it’s best to have a trailer with a walk on, walk off loading system if you have a draft horse or a warmblood horse.
+And if you have a large breed horse, the last place you want to be is trapped between the trailer wall and your 2,000 lbs horse.
+That’s why it’s best to have a trailer with a walk on, walk off loading system for any warmblood or draft horse trailer.

 In a walk on, walk off loading system, you’ll never have to put your horse through the stressful experience of loading or unloading backwards.
-In warmblood horse trailers that have a side loading door and ramp, you can load your horse from the side door and then when it’s time to unload, just walk him out the back doorway.
+In draft horse trailers that have a side loading door and ramp, you can load your horse from the side door into a rear facing stall.
+Then, when it's time to unload, just walk him out the back doorway.

-Double D Trailers is the best horse trailer with this system because in addition to having this simple and easy loading configuration, our warmblood horse trailers are spacious and open and give your horse plenty of room.
-In fact, in a Double D Trailer, you can completely turn your horse around!
-Yes, even if you have a large warmblood horse!
+Double D Trailers are unique because our patented SafeTack design creates a simple and easy loading configuration.
+Our draft horse trailers are spacious, wide open, and give your horse plenty of room.
+In fact, in a Double D Trailer, you can often turn a smaller horse completely around!

 Extra space is an essential for horse owners looking for an extra tall horse trailer for large breed horses.